Daylight v7 now available

 Render Queue with multiple deliverables

-No need to wait for Daylight to finish rendering before you can start the next operation.
-You can easily pause, re-order and resubmit tasks to the Render Queue enabling you to work more efficiently.
+No need to wait for Daylight to finish rendering before you start the next operation.
+You can pause, re-order and resubmit tasks to the Render Queue enabling you to work efficiently.

-You can even optimise the process by producing several deliverables simultaneously from the one scene; for example, producing QuickTime movies at the same time as rendered DPX files.
+When working on dailies — where you want to queue up multiple renders from a day’s shoot — you can optimise the rendering process even further by simultaneously producing multiple deliverables from the same master footage; for example, producing QuickTime movies at the same time as rendered EXR files.